yiisoft/docs/guide/en/start/hello.md

 Through this tutorial, you will learn three things:

-1. How to create a handler to respond to requests.
+1. How to create a handler to respond to request.
 2. How to map URL to the handler.
 3. How to create a [view](../structure/view.md) to compose the response's content.